econ-ark/econ-ark-tools/Virtual/README.md

 This machine is considerably larger, and so will take longer to install, perhaps several hours.

-## Instructions for Installing your VM
+## Instructions for Installing your VM on a Bootable USB Medium

 ### [Burn](#burn) your chosen ISO image (MIN or MAX) to the small USB stick